-ZED-F9L contains highly sensitive electronic circuitry and is an Electrostatic Sensitive Device (ESD).
+- △ u-blox chips and modules contain highly sensitive electronic circuitry and are Electrostatic Sensitive Devices (ESD).
 Observe precautions for handling!
-Failure to observe these precautions can result in

-- Unless there is a galvanic coupling between the local GND (i.e. the work table) and the PCB GND, then the first point of contact when handling the PCB must always be between the local GND and PCB GND. - Before mounting an antenna patch, connect ground of the device - When handling the RF pin, do not come into contact with any charged capacitors and be careful when contacting materials that can develop charges (e.g. patch antenna ~10 pF, coax cable ~50-80 pF/m or soldering iron).
+Failure to observe these precautions can result in severe damage to the GNSS receiver! - Unless there is a galvanic coupling between the local GND (i.e. the work table) and the PCB GND, then the first point of contact when handling the PCB must always be between the local GND and PCB GND. - Before mounting an antenna patch, connect ground of the device. - When handling the RF pin, do not come into contact with any charged capacitors and be careful when contacting materials that can develop charges (e.g. patch antenna ~10 pF, coax cable ~50-80 pF/m or soldering iron). - To prevent electrostatic discharge through the RF input, do not touch any exposed antenna area.
+If there is any risk that such exposed antenna area is touched in non-ESD protected work area, implement proper ESD protection measures in the design. - When soldering RF connectors and patch antennas to the receiver's RF pin, make sure to use an ESD-safe soldering iron (tip)